Mary of Egypt: Icon of the Mother of God

 Two icons of the Theotokos are claimed to be the very icon before which Mary of Egypt prayed for forgiveness.
 One is kept in the Chapel of Saint James the Just, located on the western parvis of the Church of Holy Sepulchre.
 The other icon is located in the Cave of Saint Athanasios the Athonite, on the southern tip of Mount Athos.

-Cave
+Pilgrimage site

 The cave believed to be the location where Mary of Egypt spent the rest her life following her conversion is a place of pilgrimage.